Legio XXI Rapax: After Teutoburg

 After the disaster of the Battle of the Teutoburg Forest, the legion was sent as reinforcements to Germania Inferior, where they shared the base camp of Castra Vetera (Xanten) with V Alaudae.
 Both Legio V and Legio XXI were involved in a mutiny in AD 14.
-In 43, they were relocated in Vindonissa, in the province of Germania Superior.
+In 43, they were relocated in Vindonissa (Windisch), in the province of Germania Superior.

 The legion occupied Vindonissa from 46 to 69 with two auxiliary cohorts, first the III Hispanorum and VI Raetorum, and later the VII Raetorum equitata and the XXVI voluntariorum civium Romanorum.

 Along with the rest of the German border army, the XXI Rapax supported its commander, Vitellius, in the Year of the Four Emperors (69) and defeated Othonian forces at the First Battle of Bedriacum.
 Vitellius was, however, defeated by Vespasian before the end of the year.

 In 70, the legion was part of the army sent to deal with the Batavian rebellion and relieve the four legions imprisoned by Civilis.
 After that they were sent to Germania Superior, where they shared the castrum (camp) of Moguntiacum (modern day Mainz) with XIV Gemina.

 In 89, the legions in Moguntiacum supported their commander, Lucius Antonius Saturninus, in his revolt against emperor Domitian.
 After the end of this unsuccessful insurrection, the legions were separated and XXI Rapax sent to Pannonia.